GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **At Higher Tiers**: Each tier beyond minimum allows you to either grant the attack a +2 bonus for the purpose of inflicting a critical hit or increase the range by 5 yards.

-**Critical Failure**: You attempt to form the atack but it fails.
+**Critical Failure**: You attempt to form the attack but it fails.
 You receive spell sickness equal to half of the spell's tier (minimum 1).

 #### Bright Reach